pachyderm/pachyderm/examples/GoT/readme.md

 ### Creating the Transformation Image

 Using Tensor Flow with Pachyderm is easy!
-Since Pachyderm Processing System (PPS) allows you to use any Docker image, getting the code in place is straightforward.
+Since [Pachyderm Pipeline System (PPS)](http://pachyderm.io/pps.html) allows you to use any Docker image, getting the code in place is straightforward.
 In fact, since Tensor Flow provides a docker image to work with, they've done most of the work for us!

 To construct the image, we need to:

-1. Make sure we use an image w the Tensor Flow library installed
+1. Make sure we use an image with the Tensor Flow library installed
 2. Make sure the image includes our code
 3. Update the image to include Pachyderm's job shim
 4. Actually compile the image